HomeDing/homeding.github.io/concepts/paper02.md

 Instead it is possible to connect to a Thing directly to watch and control it by using a standard browser.

-Things built with the HomeDing library support a programming interface (API) that you can use by directly typing the requests and commands into the Address field and see the results on the Thing or as a response in the browser.
+Things built with the HomeDing library support a programming interface (API.md) that you can use by directly typing the requests and commands into the Address field and see the results on the Thing or as a response in the browser.

 The standard interface provided by the HomeDing library allows to configure and control any internal Element out of thee box just by using the browser.